 3. MR has a unique description of the way the monetary system actually works.

 MR uses a unique approach to understanding modern money.
 As money is a central component of the monetary system it’s crucial to build a solid understanding of precisely what money is.
-MR uses a specific description of money using a “scale of moneyness” with the focus on money as a medium of exchange.
-This is entirely different than the standard orthodox and heterodox views of money in a vertical hierarchy.
+MR uses a specific description of money using a “scale of moneyness” with the focus on money as a medium of exchange issued primarily by the private sector.
+This is entirely different than the standard orthodox and heterodox views of money in a vertical hierarchy as issued by governments.

 This brings us to a central component of MR which is the banking system and what MR calls “inside money” (money that comes from inside the money system).
-We focus primarily on modern banking because we view the money system as being dominated by banks.
+We focus primarily on modern banking because we view the money system as being dominated by private banks.
 Most modern money systems are comprised almost entirely of bank deposits that were created through the lending process.
 So we build our understandings of money around this all important money as opposed to building government centric models like most other schools do (or worse, ignoring banking altogether).
+This is an extremely unique way of viewing money as all outside money (which most economists focus on and design money multiplier or other reserve centric models around) becomes a purely facilitating form of money and not the center of the monetary universe.

 See the following for more: